• Skip to primary navigation

 Wash green onions and pat dry.
 Slice them vertically and chop into 2-inch-long pieces.

-1. Prepare green onions.
-Wash green onions and pat dry with paper towels.
-Trim off the roots, split it vertically and chop into 2-inch-long pieces.
+1. Prepare green onions: Wash green onions and pat dry with paper towels.
+Trim off the roots, vertically split each stalk down the middle, and chop into 2-inch-long pieces.
 Transfer into a large mixing bowl.

 Prepare the pancake batter in a bowl

-1. Make the batter.
-Add the remaining batter ingredients into the bowl and mix just until combined.
-Do not over mix.
+1. Make the batter: Add the remaining batter ingredients to the mixing bowl and mix just until combined.
+Do not overmix.

 Fry the batter in a large pan with oil

-1. Fry the batter.
-Heat 2.5 tablespoon of vegetable oil in a large non-stick pan on medium-high heat and give it a swirl.
-Add green onions from the batter first and evenly spread across the pan.
-Then scrape out the remaining batter to fill in any holes.
-Reduce to medium heat and fry until the bottom is crispy, golden brown with slight charring, about 4-5 minutes.
+1. Fry the batter: Heat 2 ½ tablespoons (37 ml) vegetable oil in a large non-stick pan on medium-high heat.
+Swirl the oil in the pan and add the green onions from the batter first, spreading them evenly.
+Then scrape out and pour the remaining batter over to fill in any gaps.
+Reduce to medium heat and fry until the bottom is crispy, golden with some charring, about 4-5 minutes.

 Flip the pancake over in the pan and add more oil.

-1. Flip pancake over.
-Flip over with a large spatula and pour remaining oil around the pancake.
-Occasionally swirl the pancake around and press down on it.
+1. Flip pancake over: Flip the pancake over with a large spatula and pour remaining oil along the edges of the pan.
+Swirl the pancake around in the oil and occasionally press down on it.

 Slice the pancake into smaller pieces.